 The project used a trans-disciplinary approach.
 UN-Habitat provided technical support through the provision of a geographic information system (GIS) expert, who conducted site visits, and received input from the community to identify flood-prone spots.
 The GIS expert then mapped the area.
 UN-Habitat also provided financial assistance to engage a consultant to carry out community-based works related to the construction of the drainage.
-The Lusaka city council provided technical support through the employment of a land surveyor, a civil engineer and planners.
-UN-Habitat financed the construction of 3 kilometres of drains; and a participated in mapping out the flood-prone areas, identifed the priority drains to be constructed, and provided labour for the actual construction of the drain.
+The Lusaka City Council provided technical support through the employment of a land surveyor, a civil engineer and planners.
+UN-Habitat financed the construction of three kilometres of drains; and a participatory process by the representatives of Kanyama.
+The resident representatives of Kanyama participated in mapping out the floodprone areas, identified the priority drains to be constructed, and provided labour for the actual construction of the drain.

 Upgrading the drainage systems leads to an overall improvement of basic services such as water and sanitation (SDG 6) and thereby promotes healthy lives and enhanced well-being (SDG 3).
-By improving the drainage, Kamyana contributes to a system that is more resilient to the impacts of climate change (SDG 13).
-The described measures will furthermore contribute to a more resilient Kamyana (SDG 11) and to an alleviation of poverty of the people living there (SDG 1).
+By improving the drainage, Kanyama contributes to a system that is more resilient to the impacts of climate change (SDG 13).
+The described measures will furthermore contribute to a more resilient Kanyama (SDG 11) and to an alleviation of poverty of the people living there (SDG 1).
 Partnerships between the different institutions involved in the project also contribute to the sustainable development of the city at large (SDG 17).